Venerable Father Germanus (Germano) Ruoppolo CP, the spiritual director of St Gemma Galgani, and the Biographer of her life.

 In his other work on Gemma, “The Letters and Ecstasies of Gemma Galgani”, Father Germano publishes a letter written by Gemma that says:

 “You shall see what I will do when I go to heaven.
 I will bring you with me at any cost”.

 The good Father appends this with a footnote that says “I live on this hope; amidst the labors of my exile here below, these words of Gemma shall always be my comfort.”

-Ven.
-Father Germanus is entombed next to St. Gemma in the Santuario di Santa Gemma in Lucca, Italy.
+As stated at the top of this article, Father Germanus died suddenly of an apparent heart attack on December 11th, 1909 at age 59 and he is entombed next to St. Gemma in the Santuario di Santa Gemma in Lucca, Italy.
+Alongside him in his room were found a large variety of Gemma's writings, which he had been tirelessly compiling and publishing in the years leading up to his holy death.
 He has been officially declared “Venerable” by the Roman Catholic Church.
 Venerable Germanus Ruoppolo's feast day is December 11.